 Red Beans represent New Orleans and the culture and the people.

 It’s a communal meal that’s meant to be shared with others.
-When I make a pot and sit down with my family to eat a bowl, I think of everyone else who is also sitting down on a Monday night and enjoying a bowl along with me.
-We may be 1000 miles away from New Orleans, but we are right there in spirit.
+When I make a pot and sit down with my family to eat a bowl, I think of everyone else sitting down on a Monday night and enjoying a bowl with me.
+We may be 1000 miles from New Orleans but we are right there in spirit.
 We participate in this tradition and treat it with respect because knowing the history of how red beans became a part of the fabric of New Orleans is important to me.

 It’s more than just a bean and a comforting meal.